-You’ve heard of sake before.
-It’s that moderately boozy drink you get at a sushi joint in a two-for-one special during happy hour.
-Sometimes it’s served hot, sometimes it’s cold, and you’re not really sure why, but you like the little cups.
-That all sound about right?
-So wait, do you actually know what sake is?
+By now, you’ve surely heard of sake.
+It’s that moderately boozy drink you get at sushi restaurants, sometimes in a two-for-one special during happy hour.
+Sometimes it’s served hot, and sometimes it’s served cold, and you really like the little cups you drink it out of because they are absolutely charming.

 What is Sake?

-The national beverage of Japan, sake (pronounced “sah-KAY”) is a fermented rice wine that has been enjoyed since at least the 8th century CE, though some historians believe it was consumed hundreds of years earlier.
+The national beverage of Japan, sake (pronounced “sah-KAY,” but usually called something more like “sockey” by Americans), is a fermented rice beverage — typically referred to as a rice wine — that has been enjoyed since at least the 8th century CE, though some historians believe it was consumed hundreds of years earlier.
 It is brewed using highly polished sake mai rice, water, a mold called Aspergillus oryzae (also used in the fermentation of soy sauce), and yeast.
-Fine sakes are aged for a year or more, and most variations have an alcohol by volume content of between 15 percent and 20 percent alcohol by volume.
-(Strong undiluted sake, called Genshu, might have an ABV of 20 percent plus.)
+Fine sakes are aged for a year or more, and most variations have an alcohol by volume content of between 15% and 20% alcohol.
+(Strong undiluted sake, called Genshu, might have an ABV of 20% plus.)

 Unlike with wines, however, sake temperature is by and large a matter of personal preference.
 As long as you don’t chill it below 40 degrees or heat it above 105 or so, you’re not doing it wrong.

 There are myriad types of sake out there, but the majority are divided into two categories.
-These are Ordinary Sake, which constitutes the bulk of the beverage, and Special Designation Sake, of which there are eight different varieties.
+There is Ordinary Sake, which constitutes the bulk of the beverage, and Special Designation Sake, of which there are eight different varieties.
 The different designations reference the amount of polishing the rice has gone through, in addition to a few other elements.

 And now that you know the 4-1-1 about the stuff, here are eight sakes you should try.